 Q: WHY DO AUTHORITES SAY IT'S BIASED?

 A: The series spends much of its time detailing the perspective of Avery and Dassey family members.
 The case's special prosecutor, Ken Kratz, refused to comment to The Associated Press, but he has told other media outlets that the documentary ignores the majority of the physical evidence.
 The omissions include the fact that Avery's DNA was found on the hood latch on Halbach's SUV, which was hidden on the salvage lot.
 Kratz has also said a bullet fired from Avery's gun was found in his garage with Halbach's DNA on it.

 Q: WHAT DO THE FILMMAKERS SAY?

 A: It seems unlikely for a lot of reasons.
-For one thing, it started by petitioning President Barack Obama, who has no such authority in this type of case, since it's not a federal matter.
-The request posted to Change.org, which has generated nearly 280,000 digital signatures, was recently rewritten to include Wisconsin Gov. Scott Walker and remove the word "presidential" from the text of the appeal.
-However, Walker hasn't granted a single pardon since he took office five years ago.
+For one thing, the request posted on Change.org started by petitioning President Barack Obama, who has no such authority in this type of case, since it's not a federal matter.
+The petition, which recently was rewritten to include Wisconsin Gov. Scott Walker and remove the word "presidential" from the text of the appeal.
 Walker spokeswoman Laurel Patrick said Tuesday in an email to the AP that the governor hasn't watched the series and that "early in his administration, Gov. Walker made the decision not to issue pardons.
 Those who feel they have been wrongly convicted can seek to have their convictions overturned by a higher court."

 Q: WHAT ABOUT THE VICTIMS?